confluentinc/ksql/docs/installation/server-config/config-reference.rst

 ---------------------------------

 The default number of partitions for the topics created by KSQL.
 The default is four.
 This property has been deprecated since 5.3 release.
-For more info see the WITH clause properties in :ref:`CREATE STREAM AS SELECT <create-stream-as-select>` and :ref:`CREATE TABLE AS SELECT <create-table-as-select>`.
+For more info see the WITH clause properties in :ref:`CREATE STREAM AS SELECT <create-stream-as-select>`, :ref:`CREATE TABLE AS SELECT <create-table-as-select>`, :ref:`CREATE STREAM <create-stream>`, and :ref:`CREATE TABLE <create-table>`.

 The corresponding environment variable in the
 `KSQL Server image <https://hub.docker.com/r/confluentinc/cp-ksql-server/>`__ is